dimitri-nicolo/calico/networking/use-specific-ip.md

           },
 </pre>

-If it is present, you are using the Calico IPAM.
+If it is present, you are using the {{site.prodname}} IPAM.
 If the IPAM is set to something else, or the 10-calico.conflist file does not exist, you cannot use these features in your cluster.

 ### How to